dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/tumbling11.png)

-## Running the Sliding Window example application
+## Working with the Sliding Window example application
 https://docs.aws.amazon.com/kinesisanalytics/latest/java/examples-sliding.html

 The application uses the timeWindow operator to find the minimum value for each stock symbol over a 10-second window that slides by 5 seconds